valpackett/sweetroll/sweetroll-mu/README.md

 # Sweetroll Media Upload

-The media upload service implements the [Micropub Media Endpoint](https://www.w3.org/TR/micropub/#media-endpoint) spec, extended to return a JSON object in addition to the `Location` header, which allows Sweetroll to store image metadata extracted from Exif sections and store links to different formats of images/videos (e.g. WebP + JPEG, WebM + MP4). micro-panel simply picks up the JSON body if present instead of the `Location` header, shoves it into the `photo`/`video`/etc. property, and the templates in sweetroll-fe can work with that JSON object.
+The media upload service implements the [Micropub Media Endpoint](https://www.w3.org/TR/micropub/#media-endpoint) spec, extended to return a JSON object in addition to the `Location` header, which allows Sweetroll to store image metadata extracted from Exif/XMP/etc. sections and store links to different formats of images/videos (e.g. WebP + JPEG, WebM + MP4). micro-panel simply picks up the JSON body if present instead of the `Location` header, shoves it into the `photo`/`video`/etc. property, and the templates in sweetroll-fe can work with that JSON object.

-This service currently does image optimization/transcoding and Exif metadata extraction.
+This service currently does image optimization/transcoding and metadata extraction.
 TODO: video.

 This service can work locally (`index.js`) and on AWS Lambda (`lambda.js`).